abhiguop/chatbot/README.md

 ## 📄 License

 Released under the [MIT License](LICENSE).
-Built with ❤️ by the ChatFlow team.
+Built with ❤️ by the Abhinav Gupta.

 ---